Lrdsnow/Moros-Game/README.md

 - Go To https://lrdsnow.itch.io/moros-game And Play it Online

 Bugs:
 Please put bugs you find in issues.
+You Can Also Find Them In Releases